smart-data-lake/smart-data-lake/docs/reference/dataQuality.md

 `2020-07-21 11:36:34 INFO  CopyAction:105 - (Action~a) finished writing to DataObject~tgt1: job_duration=PT0.906S count=1 records_written=1 bytes_written=1142 num_tasks=1 stage=save`

 `job_duration` is always recorded.
-For DataFrame based Actions number of records written are recorded as `count`, and number of records read as `count#<dataObjectId>`.
+For DataFrame based Actions, the number of records written is recorded as `count`, and the number of records read as `count#<dataObjectId>`.
 Further metrics are recorded depending on the DataObject type, e.g. `rows_inserted/updated/deleted` for merge statements.
-And its possible to record custom metrics, see chapter "Expectations" below.
+And it's possible to record custom metrics, see chapter "Expectations" below.

 Metrics are also stored in the state file, and if you want to sync them to monitoring system in real-time, the StateListener can be implemented.
 It gets notified about action new events and metrics as soon as they are available.
 To configure state listeners set config attribute `global.stateListeners = [{className = ...}]`.